Uberi/Parallelist/README.md

 5. Workers send their results back to Parallelist, and receive more tasks if there are any left.
 6. Parallelist collects the data, cleans it up, and presents the results back to the script.

-The Parallelist workflow is designed to abstract the complexity of parallelism away from the code, so you can focus more on what the application _does_.
+The Parallelist workflow is designed to abstract the complexity of parallelism away from your code, so you can focus more on what the application _does_.

 Usage Example
 -------------